Outlaws (1997 video game): Release

+In 1998, LucasArts released a set of four single player missions, called Handful of Missions, for download from the official website.
+The package includes several new multiplayer missions, and a patch to update the game to version 2.0.
+The single player missions take place outside of the original game's story, and each level is unrelated to the next.

+In 2001, LucasArts released another patch, adding Direct3D compatibility, complementing the existing software rendering support.

+On March 19, 2015, Disney Interactive re-released the game for Digital distribution on GOG.com.

+Third party levels have been created by the game's community.
+On April 5, 2013 GameSpot and several other media outlets organized a playthrough of several LucasArts games to honor the then recently closed developer.
+GameSpot staff noted that the "community for [Outlaws] has created like 75 user generated maps."
+In reality more than 1,500 custom multiplayer maps have been created since Outlaws was released, and maps continued to be released until late 2012.

 Reception

-Outlaws received mostly positive reviews from critics.
+Outlaws received generally positive reviews from critics.
 It has been featured in multiple Best Of lists since its release.
 Complex.com writer Gus Turner included it in his list of The 25 Best LucasArts Games.
 Of its legacy Turner said it was not a "major financial success, the title has only been able to attract a cult following since its release."
 Brittany Vincent of ShackNews placed it on her list of Five LucasArts Classics Ripe for Remakes, and noted that it "deserves another chance to woo gamers."

 Next Generation stated that "Outlaws uses the Dark Forces engine, and it shows.
 The graphics are a bit outdated, a bit disorienting, and more than a bit pixelated in close.
 The game's saving grace is its plot, admittedly and oft-overlooked aspect of this genre."

 GameSpot reviewer Chris Hudak commended the game's story and cinematic cutscenes, calling it a "movie-worthy experience" and citing the cinematic and musical influences of Sergio Leone's spaghetti westerns and Ennio Morricone's scores, respectively; he overall praised the game and called it "the most complete and faithful Old West shooter in the industry to date".
 In a retrospective review of the game, Kotaku editor Luke Plunkett praised the game's soundtrack and called the multiplayer "excellent."
 Plunkett cited the release of the visually superior Quake a year earlier and Half-Life not long after as factors that led to the game fading into obscurity for most players.
 The Escapists Stew Shearer gave high marks for the game's villains; he called them "fun to hate."
 He stated that Outlaws "isn't just Doom with cowboys; you can tell that the developers put some real hard work into making the player feel like they're the hero in a Sergio Leone flick."
 The reviewer for Computer Games Magazine noted that while the game did not look as visually appealing as its competitors, other developers should "show as much thought in level and multiplayer design."